 Since COVID-19, shortages of vehicles, parts, and aftermarket equipment have left many fleet managers scrambling to source (and upfit) new vehicles, repair existing ones, and keep fleets operating efficiently.
 Some positive signs are pointing towards a return to pre-2020 availability conditions:

-- Cargo vans are no longer out of stock everywhere, though DTT hasn’t entirely returned to the levels it was at in 2019.
+- Cargo vans are no longer out of stock everywhere, though the average days-to-turn (DTT) hasn’t entirely returned to the 2019 levels.

 - Light-duty vehicle prices have been on a downward trend due to discounted EVs, but prices for commercial vehicles are expected to remain high.
-Even with supply climbing, prices still haven’t yet returned to pre-pandemic levels.
+Even with supply climbing, new vehicle prices are +33% from 2019 to 2025 levels.

 For more information on model year 2025 forecasts and the current state of production, hear from Kraus in these Fleet Studies Lab articles: